 - Find out the referral process for your particular medical plan.

-- Find a clinic, preferably one that offers more than one manufacturer, and that offers two processors.
+- Find a clinic, preferably one that offers implants from more than one manufacturer, and that offers two processors.

 - Get your testing done quickly.